 Proving Your Accident Occurred During the Course of Your Job

 - Check for security footage.
-If your injury happened in a place where your employer has security cameras, you should make a note of that when you file.
+If your injury happened in a place where your employer has security cameras, you should note that when you file.
 While it might not be possible for you to get the footage yourself, the Workers’ Compensation Board can request it from your employer if it knows it might exist.

 - Medical records.
 As the Board rules on your case, knowing the extent of your treatment, its cost, and which providers you’ve seen about your injury or illness will help immensely.